grisu48/LineageBuild/README.md

 # Disclaimer

 You are free to use, share, modify or even print this script without any restrictions but keep in mind that it comes with ABSOLUTELY NO WARRANTY.
 Use at own risk.
+Have fun.

 If you find it useful, please share!